 1 large pot (if not using pineapple juice)

-3/4 gallon (6 pints/12 cups) of white grape juice (we used Whole Foods brand, but you can use whatever juice you can find)
+3/4 gallon (12 cups) of white grape juice (we used Whole Foods brand)

-once juice is complete, open the sweetness calculator to determine how much sugar cane sugar you should add and how much juice you should pour out (if using real pineapple, assume that there are 16 grams of sugar per serving of 8 fl ounces when doing your calculation)
+Open the sweetness calculator to determine how much granulated sugar you should add and how much juice you should pour out.

-using the values from the sweetness calculator, pour out your juice, add sugar, seal the juice again, and shake to dissolved (it's okay if it all doesn't dissolve)
+Using the values from the sweetness calculator, pour out your juice, add sugar, seal the juice again, and shake until dissolved (it's okay if it all doesn't dissolve).

-after 48+ hours in the fridge, your yeast will have fallen to the bottom of your container. optionally, you can now carefully pour your wine off of the sediment into a secondary container for bottling. you may find that sediment will build up again, and your wine might need to be poured off ('racked') once more. note: this sediment is completely safe to drink if accidentally consumed.
+After 48+ hours in the fridge, your yeast will have fallen to the bottom of your container.
+We recommend that you carefully pour your wine off of the sediment into a secondary container for bottling.
+You may find that sediment will build up again, and your wine might need to be poured off ('racked') once more.
+Note: this sediment is completely safe to drink if accidentally consumed.

 Enjoy!
 Your wine will continue to improve with age.